operasoftware/devopera/src/articles/_posts/2009-03-06-javascript-best-practices.md

 There are a lot of clever tricks you can apply to JavaScript to make it perform great.
 Most of them come with the drawback of making your code hard to understand and maintain.

 In order to write secure, working JavaScript we need to break this cycle and stop optimizing code for machines rather than other developers.
-Most — something that is very common in other languages but not as well known amongts JavaScripters.
+Most — something that is very common in other languages but not as well known amongst JavaScripters.
 A build script can remove whitespace, comments, replace strings with Array lookups (to avoid MSIE creating a string object for every single instance of a string — even in conditions) and do all the other small tweaks needed to make our JavaScript fly in browsers.

 If we concentrate more on making the initial code easy to understand and extend by other developers we can create the perfect build script.
 If we keep optimizing prematurely we’ll never get there.
 Do not build for yourself or the browser — build for the next developer who takes over from you.